Continued Fractions and Irrationality Measures for Chowla--Selberg Gamma Quotients: Proofs of Irrationality

 if $p=2$, we have $v_p(K)-2v_p(g)\ge-2$, so this is greater than or equal to $2(j-i)v_p(D)+2(j-i)+O(\log(n))\ge O(\log(n))$ since $i\le j$.
 If $p\ge3$, we have $v_p(K)-2v_p(g)\ge-1\ge-2/(p-1)$, so this is greater than or equal to $2(j-i)v_p(D)+2(j-i)/(p-1)+O(\log(n))\ge O(\log(n))$, finishing the proof of the theorem. \end{proof}

-\begin{remark} We introduced the condition $p>\sqrt{2Dn}$ in the definition of $\cP_n$ to ensure that $v_p(Dk+1)\le1$ and so as to give a simple expression for the valuation of the binomial coefficients, but numerics show that this condition is unnecessary, as are the restrictions $p\ne D-1$ and $p\nmid n+1$.
-Of course, this has no influence on the asymptotics. \end{remark}
+\begin{remarks} \begin{enumerate}\item We introduced the condition $p>\sqrt{2Dn}$ in the definition of $\cP_n$ to ensure that $v_p(Dk+1)\le1$ and so as to give a simple expression for the valuation of the binomial coefficients, but numerics suggest that this condition is unnecessary, as is the restriction $p>D$.
+Of course, this has no influence on the asymptotics. \item By far the most important reason that we can obtain irrationality results is that our recursion is of \emph{Ap\'ery type}, in other words that $d_D(n)$ involves only the \emph{lowest common multiple} and not the product of $Dj+1$.
+It can be shown that when, as in our family, $a(n)$ has degree $1$ and $b(n)$ has degree $2$, both with rational coefficients, this can happen if and only if either $a(n)=An+\cdots$, $b(n)=Bn^2+\cdots$ with $A^2+4B$ a nonzero rational square, or $a(n)=A(n-(x_1+x_2+1)/2)$ and $b(n)=B(n-x_1)(n-x_2)$ with $x_1$ and $x_2$ rational, which is the case for our family. \end{enumerate} \end{remarks}